COVID-19 UPDATE:

 Reservations will be taken as follows:

-New Pet Policy in affect as of August 2011.
-No more than 2 pets per site where pets are permitted.
+Pet Policy in effect: No more than two pets per site where pets are permitted.

 By transporting firewood, you could be spreading invasive insects and diseases that can quickly kill large numbers of trees.